jeroennoels/verified-algebra/src/Applications/ExactReal/README.md

 original [-9..9] range, carry included.
 There is no cascade effect!

-This allows us to incrementally compute the sum of two real numbers, i.e. starting with the most significant digits.
+This allows us to incrementally compute the sum of two real numbers, i.e. processing digits from left to right, starting with the most significant ones.

 The above example used radix 10 because it is familiar to everyone, but the same trick works for any radix r, when r >= 3.
 It does not